37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 If you’re settling a case, you will sign a contract called a settlement agreement, which will confirm that you are dropping the case in return for the terms agreed - usually your employer will agree to pay you some money.
 For a settlement agreement to be legally binding, you need to have had independent legal advice on it - your employer will normally offer you some money for this.

-With our coaching services at Valla, we can help you figure out how much you might be able to settle your claim for.
-Sign up for your free account with Valla and check out the ‘Special Services’ page for more info.
+Our coaches can help you figure out how much you might be able to settle your claim for.

 36. COT3